 I had a nice laugh, especially since this fellow asked me to give him a private shooting lesson.
 I told him I didn’t have time and quickly left the store thinking to myself “if I’m ever in a duel, I hope he’s my opponent.”

 So why exactly do I carry a 9mm and why do I think you should too?

 Well, it’s not because I don’t love a .45 and the feel of my Springfield 1911 in my hand.
 It’s because I’m able to keep my ego in check and realize that the only reason I carry a gun is to protect my life and the lives of my loved ones.
 I don’t do it to be “cool,” to be “manly” or as a way to impress my buddies.

 And the fact is, if I’m ever involved in a self-defense shooting situation, I have the odd feeling my “target” is not going to be standing perfectly still like it is when I’m at the gun range.
-This means if I’m shooting its likely going to take multiple hits to bring down an attacker.
+This means if I’m shooting it is likely going to take multiple hits to bring down an attacker.
 In other words, if it’s a dynamic situation where people are moving my hits might end up in the arm, leg, chest, any number of places.